 The single large seed found at their centers gives stone fruit, or drupes, their name.
 Some stone fruit like peaches and nectarines are regularly included in the Environmental Working Group’s Dirty Dozen List because their thin skins readily absorb pesticides.
-The stone fruit Boston Organics delivers is always certified organic, but be sure to double check the label when purchasing it elsewhere to avoid chemicals used in conventional agriculture.
+Feel good knowing the stone fruit Boston Organics delivers is always certified organic.

 These fruits are most delicious when just slightly soft to the touch, and can be helped along in ripening by storing them together in a paper bag.
-Store ripe stone fruit in the fridge, but be sure to let it come to room temperature before eating for the best flavor.
+Once ripe store stone fruit in the fridge, but for best flavor allow to come to be room temperature before eating.
 Our favorite way to enjoy a pluot or peach is at room temperature with the juice dripping down our arms (or not, as in the case with a perfect apricot).
 Read on for descriptions of different varieties and some favorite recipes.

 The Latin name for apricots is Prunus armeniaca, or Armenian plum, but they are actually thought to have originated in China or India.
 Apricots thrive in dry climates with cold winters that allow for a period of dormancy.